alebausa/backend-template-m3/README.md

 ### User

-User's in the database have the following properties:
+Users in the database have the following properties:

 ```js
 {